Review: A poignant love story you don't want to miss

 Stop reading, go grab your tickets to this show before they undoubtedly sell-out, then come back and read this review.

-Ok, so that’s a topsy-turvy way to start a review, but rather fitting for a musical that also starts at the end.
-Oh, but also starts at the beginning - as the audience is taken on the heartbreaking but tender roller-coaster of Jamie (Cameron McHugh) and Cathy (Jess Stafford-Old)s relationship over five years.
+Okay, so that’s a topsy-turvy way to start a review, but rather fitting for a musical that also starts at the end.
+Oh, but also starts at the beginning - as the audience is taken on the heartbreaking but tender rollercoaster of Jamie (Cameron McHugh) and Cathy (Jess Stafford-Old)s relationship over five years.

 This poignant story is told in Jason Robert Brown’s musical The Last Five Years, presented and produced by 4th Wall Theatre’s Raewyn Greig and Brett Carter.
 Helena Harvey joins Cameron and Jess as the creative team for this faultless and incredibly enjoyable show.